skip to content

-The Ambedkar Reading Group at Cambridge (ARC) at the University of Cambridge is an initiative led by Kumud Ranjan , visiting scholar and Priyanka Kotamraju , PhD candidate at the Department of Sociology.
-It is open to staff and students of the University of Cambridge.
+The Ambedkar Reading Group at Cambridge (ARC) at the University of Cambridge is led by Kumud Ranjan , and Priyanka Kotamraju , PhD candidate at the Department of Sociology.
 ‘Educate, Agitate, Organize’!
-Democracy is quite...
+Democracy is quite different from a Republic as well as from Parliamentary Government.
+The roots of democracy lie not in...

 The Political Sociology Research Cluster seeks to create an engaged community of scholars interested in the relationship between power, engagement, and social life.
 The Political Sociology Research Cluster is an open, welcoming space that encourages scholars to share new ideas and works in progress, with the goal of...